 There is a myriad of apps available that feature an on-screen buzzer.
 These apps are often have numerous fun sound effects or vibrate the phone when the buzzer is pressed.
 Some apps are standalone downloads, while others allow participants to connect to a host’s phone and participate in a specific game via Wi-Fi or Bluetooth.

 Check out our recent article, “7 Apps You Can Use as a Buzzer for Quiz Games.”
 In it, we highlight the best free buzzer apps and weigh their pros and cons.
 For the classroom, we suggest opting for an ad-free app to avoid any pop-ups that may be inappropriate for school.
+Likewise, check out our article of the 9 best online buzzers.

 How to Play Without Buzzers